DMCApps/NavigationFragment/ReadMe.md

 ```

 ##Change Log

+###0.1.2.1
+- Made the ManagerConfig and ManagerState Serializable classes.

 ###0.1.2.0
 - Update in Manager the `clearStackToPosition` method to not use pop method as it is not appropriate.
 Allow me to remove multiple fragments in one transaction instead of many transactions.